finbourne/lusid-sdk-python/sdk/docs/AborConfigurationApi.md

 # **get_abor_configuration_properties**
 > AborConfigurationProperties get_abor_configuration_properties(scope, code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetAborConfigurationProperties: Get Abor Configuration properties
+[EARLY ACCESS] GetAborConfigurationProperties: Get Abor Configuration properties

 Get all the properties of a single abor Configuration.